abhinavjain03/Courseera/Neural Networks and Deep Learning/Notes.md

  w = np.random.randn((2,2)) * 0.01

- Note: 0.01 because we want weights to be small, because exponential activation functions have low slope on larger values.
+ Note: 0.01 because we want weights to be small, as exponential activation functions have low slope on larger values.

  b = np.zeros((2,1))

  b can be initialized with 0's, b's do not have the symmetry problem.
-Its called symmetry breaking problem.
+Its called **symmetry breaking** problem.